ChaojianYu/Hierarchical-Bilinear-Pooling/README.md

 ### Fine tuned model
 The fine tuned model is available: [google drive](https://drive.google.com/file/d/13J06t4jXz51a55-oca10iDfjKvDqHHTK/view?usp=sharing) [baidu skydrive](https://pan.baidu.com/s/1cOktfFq8-PJWExJyHLI4sg)

-### Contact
-All codes are tested on Titan X GPU.
-If you have any further questions or comments, feel free to contact Chaojian Yu (yucj@hust.edu.cn)

 ### Citation
 If you find our code useful, please consider citing our work: